cwk30/cwk30.github.io/computing.md

 ****
 <a id="yrs"></a>
 ## Young Rewired State @ Google Singapore
 In 2014, I joined a team to participate in the Young Rewired State Hackathon, held at Google Singapore, as a designer.
-Though not part of the programming team, it was still an eye opening experience for me, especially after we [clinched the Best Use of Code award.](https://web.archive.org/web/20150922162216/http://hacks.youngrewiredstate.org/events/yrssingapore) The project, a brainchild of ours, was to let people add and search for events near them, with the results displayed directly on a map.
+Though not part of the programming team, it was still an eye-opening experience for me, especially after we [clinched the Best Use of Code award.](https://web.archive.org/web/20150922162216/http://hacks.youngrewiredstate.org/events/yrssingapore) The project, a brainchild of ours, was to let people add and search for events near them, with the results displayed directly on a map.
 The project is still live [here.](http://sup-sg.appspot.com/)

 <img src="/images/google.jpg" alt="Google" style="display:block;margin:0 auto;">
 <div style="text-align:center;">